Travel Trailer Battery Charge

 Starter batteries have many and thinner plates.
 This enables them to supply high currents and to recharge rapidly.
 Yet, before voltage truly reflects their charge even these need a few minutes rest.

-How to tell caravan battery charge – lithium-ion batteries
+How to tell travel trailer battery charge – lithium-ion batteries

 Lithium-ion batteries have a similar problem, but for a different cause.
 In typical RV use these fall only 0.1 volt from 90% to 10% charge (typically 13.0 to 12.9 volts).